Revelation Study: Raptures and Resurrections

 Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.

 What hour of trial do you suppose Jesus meant?
 Some commentators think that this passage is historical and that each of the 7 letters is symbolic of a particular historical period.
 They might be partly correct.
 But the core messages of Revelation 2-3 are timeless for the church of Jesus Christ.
-And “the hour of trial” that immediately precedes His coming has not yet befallen “the whole world” as of this writing (late 2008).
+And "the hour of trial" that immediately precedes His coming has not yet befallen "the whole world" as of this lesson update (mid 2018).
 Nevertheless, we are beginning to see strong hints that the terrible times are very near.

 Genesis 5:23-24 tells (briefly) about the prophet Enoch: